metosin/malli/README.md

 Implemented with protocol `malli.core/AST`.
 Allows lossless round-robin with faster schema creation.

-**NOTE**: For now, the AST syntax in concidered as internal, e.g. don't use it as a database persistency model.
+**NOTE**: For now, the AST syntax in considered as internal, e.g. don't use it as a database persistency model.

 ```clj
 (def ?schema